How To Assemble A Frame For Beginners

 Congratulations!
 You’ve completed a frame!
 Now it’s time to assemble the rest of them.
 If you have numerous hives and are making many frames you should build or buy a jig which allows you to make many frames at once.
 But for a backyard beekeeper with only a few hives this is a cheap and easy way to build all the frames you need.

-I have additional beginner beekeeping posts coming soon including How to Install a Package of Bees.
+I have additional beginner beekeeping posts including How to Install a Package of Bees.
 If you are interested in these stories and more beekeeping tips you should subscribe to this blog right now with RSS Feeds or click here to Receive Our Free Email Newsletter.

 This post was shared on Wildcrafting Wednesday.